JaredCHall/PawnStorm/docs/ConsoleApplications.md

 # Console UI

 You can play a game or view positions from the command line directly.
-The command options are not only useful, but serve as an example of how to wire up a UI to backend Game API.
+The command options are not only useful, but serve as an example of how to wire up a UI.

 ### Playing a Game
 ```shell